aws-samples/sqlservertools/SqlServerAssessmentTool/readme.md

 * SQLDB_IO: User and tempdb, Total IOPS, MB Read and Write per collection time (collection time is one minute)
 * CPUinfo: Server CPU Information

-One “SQLAssessmentOutput” file  is generated as well for all  sql servers assessed , the tool will anaylze CPU and Memory data collected during the timeframe and make recommendation .
+One “SQLAssessmentOutput” file  is generated as well for all  sql servers assessed , the tool will analyze CPU and Memory data collected during the timeframe and make recommendation .
 ![image](https://user-images.githubusercontent.com/95581204/210282135-52584f43-32f0-4fb0-8477-8f954e3ba892.png)

 Each Metric will have one of the 3 recommendations :